rreezN/CrackDetect/README.md

 The data is made available at [sciencedata.dk](https://sciencedata.dk/themes/deic_theme_oc7/apps/files_sharing/public.php?g=dtu.dk&t=df00c89039ec32807b9c8d794bc8e2f5&).

-Once downloaded it should be unzipped and placed in the ```data/``` folder.
+Once downloaded it should be unzipped and placed in the empty ```data/``` folder.
 The file structure should be as follows:
 - data
   - raw
     - AutoPi_CAN